 - Learn your legal rights as an injured maritime worker

 In the last few decades, the price of a typical cruise has dropped as cruise lines built bigger ships and crammed more passengers into them.
-Now most people can afford to cruise to the Caribbean or anywhere else in the world.
+Now, most people can afford to cruise to the Caribbean or anywhere else.

-A cruise ship today is like a moving island with all the amenities and just about every kind of activity you can imagine.
+Today, a cruise ship is like a moving island with all the amenities and just about every kind of activity you can imagine.
 Ships have multiple restaurants with different foods, dance clubs, entertainment for kids and adults, swimming pools, movie theaters, ballrooms, spas, gyms, and even climbing walls and wave pools.
-Cruises can be themed too.
+Cruises can be themed, too.
 There are singles, seniors, Disney cruises, and everything in between.

 Cruise ships also stop at multiple destinations so passengers can disembark and see more places than they otherwise would be able to on a more conventional vacation.
 Cruises appeal to everyone, and this is one thing that has helped to make them so popular as vacation destinations.